potterjane/peace-of-mind/README.md

 - A well-thought-out and professional design of the website that attracts new and returning users and also potential new employees.
 - To create a website where the audio, videos and quotes are the 'stars'.
 - A fun, creative and stylish project that reflects the developer's use of HTML, CSS and Javascript.
+- The theme of the website should be providing value to users to address a specific real need, a need that every user would want to acheive.
+In other words, the need to increase focus, motivation and productivity, decrease anxiety and stress, and improve mood.

 ### Design Choices